Chrysler Europe: Cars

-The Matra Rancho (1977-84) was a leisure activity vehicle version of the Simca 1100 developed by the independent French automotive engineering firm Matra in partnership with Chrysler Europe.
+The Matra Rancho (1977–84) was a leisure activity vehicle version of the Simca 1100 developed by the French automotive engineering firm Matra Automobiles in partnership with Chrysler Europe.
 Although a low-volume niche model based on an ageing car, it proved to be a sales success and can be viewed as a very early example of what would now be classified as a crossover vehicle.

-The last new model launched before the demise of Chrysler Europe was the Chrysler Horizon (1978-87), which was also sold as the Chrysler-Simca Horizon and soon renamed the Talbot Horizon in 1979.
+The last new model launched before the demise of Chrysler Europe was the Chrysler Horizon (1978–87), which was also sold as the Chrysler-Simca Horizon and soon renamed the Talbot Horizon in 1979.
 Like the larger Alpine, the Horizon was another pan-European model built simultaneously in France, Spain and the UK (Ryton, from 1980), and it also won the European Car of the Year Award for 1979.
 The Horizon was a five-door front-wheel drive hatchback similar in concept to the Volkswagen Golf.
 Chrysler continued to make its own versions of the Horizon in its American factories after withdrawing from Europe, and production continued there until 1990.

 Although the preceding Simca 1100 was front-wheel drive, at the time the Horizon was launched many comparable cars were still sold as rear-wheel drive saloons, so the Chrysler/Talbot Avenger was kept in production alongside to cater for more traditional buyers.

 Prior to the sale of Chrysler Europe to Peugeot in 1978, Chrysler had begun development of a large flagship saloon as a replacement for the slow-selling 180/2 Litre range, to compete with cars like the Ford Granada and raise the image of the Chrysler brand.
 This car would eventually be launched in 1980 as the Talbot Tagora under Peugeot's ownership.
 However this model was not a strong seller either, and finished production after just three years and less than 20,000 sales.

-Peugeot added a saloon version of the Alpine - the Talbot Solara (1980-86) - to the former Chrysler range, and also made use of its own Peugeot 104 underpinnings to develop the Talbot Samba (1981-86) supermini as the Sunbeam's replacement.
+Peugeot added a saloon version of the Alpine - the Talbot Solara (1980–86) - to the former Chrysler range, and also made use of its own Peugeot 104 underpinnings to develop the Talbot Samba (1981–86) supermini as the Sunbeam's replacement.
 However, thereafter there would be no new Talbot models.
 The rear-drive Talbot Sunbeam and Avenger and were axed when the Linwood plant closed in 1981.
 Peugeot continued production of the Talbot Samba, Alpine and Solara until 1986, and the Horizon until 1987, but then phased out the Talbot brand in favour of expanding its own brand by producing new Peugeot models in the former Rootes factory near Coventry and the former Simca plant at Poissy.